Gradescope Instructor Guide

 Collect student work in your Gradescope course

-8. Select the assignment type:
+3. Select the Gradescope assignment type:

-• Programming Assignment - For collecting code-based assignments.
+• Programming Assignment - for collecting code-based assignments.

-9. Click Next.
+4. Click Next.

-11. Complete the rest of the assignment details, and click Create Assignment.
+6. Complete the rest of the assignment details, and click Create Assignment.

 Tips